Keel Point Capital, LLC

 What are your legal obligations to me when providing recommendations?
 How else does your firm make money and what conflicts of interest do you have?

-When we provide you with a recommendation, we have to act in your best interest and not put our interest ahead of yours.
+When we provide you with a recommendation, we must act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the recommendations that we provide to you.
 Here are some examples to help you understand what this means.

 - The Firm receives differing levels of transaction-based compensation depending upon the product that is recommended.